kristelfung/bullet-journal/about.md

 edit: true
 image: /images/about.png
 ---
 Hi people!
 I'm Kristel.
-I am currently 19 years old, and I am a sophomore majoring in computer science at the University of California, Berkeley, graduating in 2023.
+I am currently 19 years old, and I am a sophomore majoring in computer science at the University of California, Berkeley.

 As you can probably tell, I like drawing.
 I started bullet journalling my second semester of senior year, and I thoroughly enjoyed it!
 I bought a Moleskine notebook but I really regret that decision because their paper is thinner than rice paper and the ink ghosts badly.
 I do not recommend.